olivvybee/beehive/app/blog/posts/2025-03-03-stripey-strokes-affinity-designer.md

   Designer.'
 ---

-Yesterday I found myself wanting to make an image where a pride rainbow followed a specific path.
+I found myself wanting to make an image where a pride rainbow followed a specific path.
 For reference, here's an idea of the kind of thing I wanted to
 make: